Nelson1100/DSA-Assignment/README.md

-explain how to run your application
+need explain how the application